eriicafes/di/README.md

 npm install reflect-metadata
 ```

-Import Reflect polyfill once at the top of the entry file for ur project:
+Import Reflect polyfill once at the top of the entry file for your project:

 ```typescript
 // index.ts